soueuls/tailwind-color-alpha/README.md

 };
 ```

-The plugin will automatically use your colors and opacity config to generate all the corresponding rgba values
+The plugin will automatically use your colors and opacity config to generate all the corresponding rgba values for your text, background, border, fill and stroke utility classes respecting your variant settings for each.

 ## Examples